mlflow/mlflow/charts/mlflow-quickstart/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `mlflow` deployment:
+To uninstall/delete the `mlflow` release:

 ```bash
 helm delete mlflow